Group selection: Multilevel selection theory

+Context

 Early group selection models were flawed because they assumed that genes acted independently; but genetically based interactions among individuals are ubiquitous in group formation because genes must cooperate for the benefit of association in groups to enhance the fitness of group members.
-Additionally, group selection on the level of the species is flawed because it is difficult to see how selective pressures would be applied; selection in social species of groups against other groups, rather than the species entire, seems to be the level at which selective pressures are plausible.
-On the other hand, kin selection is accepted as an explanation of altruistic behavior.
-Some biologists argue that kin selection and multilevel selection are both needed to "obtain a complete understanding of the evolution of a social behavior system".
+Additionally, group selection at the species level is flawed because it is difficult to see how selective pressures would be applied; selection in social species of groups against other groups, rather than the species entire, would be more plausible.
+In contrast, kin selection is accepted as an explanation of altruistic behaviour.
+The biologist Charles Goodnight argues that kin selection and multilevel selection are both needed to "obtain a complete understanding of the evolution of a social behavior system".

+A revived group selection theory

-In 1994 David Sloan Wilson and Elliott Sober argued that the case against group selection had been overstated.
+In 1994, the evolutionary biologist David Sloan Wilson and the philosopher of biology Elliott Sober argued that the case against group selection had been overstated.
 They considered whether groups can have functional organization in the same way as individuals, and consequently whether groups can be "vehicles" for selection.
 They do not posit evolution on the level of the species, but selective pressures that winnow out small groups within a species, e.g. groups of social insects or primates.
 Groups that cooperate better might survive and reproduce more than those that did not.
-Resurrected in this way, Wilson & Sober's new group selection is called multilevel selection theory.
+Resurrected in this way, D. S. Wilson & Sober's new group selection is called multilevel selection theory.

-In 2010, Martin Nowak, C. E. Tarnita and E. O. Wilson argued for multi-level selection, including group selection, to correct what they saw as deficits in the explanatory power of inclusive fitness.
-A response from 137 other evolutionary biologists argued "that their arguments are based upon a misunderstanding of evolutionary theory and a misrepresentation of the empirical literature".

-Wilson compared the layers of competition and evolution to nested sets of Russian matryoshka dolls.
+D. S. Wilson compared the layers of competition and evolution to nested sets of Russian matryoshka dolls.
 The lowest level is the genes, next come the cells, then the organism level and finally the groups.
 The different levels function cohesively to maximize fitness, or reproductive success.
 The theory asserts that selection for the group level, involving competition between groups, must outweigh the individual level, involving individuals competing within a group, for a group-benefiting trait to spread.

 Multilevel selection theory focuses on the phenotype because it looks at the levels that selection directly acts upon.
 For humans, social norms can be argued to reduce individual level variation and competition, thus shifting selection to the group level.
 The assumption is that variation between different groups is larger than variation within groups.
 Competition and selection can operate at all levels regardless of scale.
-Wilson wrote, "At all scales, there must be mechanisms that coordinate the right kinds of action and prevent disruptive forms of self-serving behavior at lower levels of social organization."
+D. S. Wilson wrote, "At all scales, there must be mechanisms that coordinate the right kinds of action and prevent disruptive forms of self-serving behavior at lower levels of social organization."
 E. O. Wilson summarized, "In a group, selfish individuals beat altruistic individuals.
 But, groups of altruistic individuals beat groups of selfish individuals."